SardarAmiri/golbahar-clien/README.md

    npm run dev
 2. Interacting with the Backend:

-  The frontend will make API calls to the backend running at http://localhost:5000 (or another URL if specified in .env).
+  The front end will make API calls to the backend running at http://localhost:5000 (or another URL if specified in .env).
-  Make sure the backend is running before accessing the frontend.
+  Make sure the backend is running before accessing the front end.

 3. Authentication and Payments: